harsha-gouru/playlist-tidy/playlist-tidy/README.md

 A **local-first** web app that helps you declutter and organize your Apple Music playlists with AI assistance.
 Built with React, TypeScript, and Tailwind CSS.

+## 🚨 Important: Apple Music Subscription Required

+**Playlist Tidy requires an active Apple Music subscription** to function properly.
+Here's why:

+- ✅ **Apple ID Authentication**: You can sign in with any Apple ID
+- ❌ **Library Access**: Accessing your music library and playlists requires a paid Apple Music subscription
+- 🎵 **Apple's Requirement**: This is an Apple Music API limitation, not a Playlist Tidy restriction

+**If you don't have Apple Music:**
+- [Subscribe to Apple Music](https://music.apple.com/subscribe) to use Playlist Tidy
+- The app will show a helpful error message if subscription is missing

+**If you have Apple Music but still get errors:**
+- Ensure your subscription is active and not expired
+- Try signing out and back into the Music app on your device
+- Check that your Apple ID has the subscription associated with it

 ## ✨ Features

 - **🎵 Apple Music Integration** - Connect with automatic developer token generation